 I hope to have convinced your mind on why you need to try these Dutch desserts.
 While you may be wondering why the standard Stroopwafel and Poffertjes are not here.
-It’s because the above mentioned aren’t typically what most tourists and visitors to the Netherlands recognize.
-On your next visit here reconsider trying one of these traditional desserts and I promise you won’t be let down!
+It’s because the above-mentioned aren’t typically what most tourists and visitors to the Netherlands recognize.
+On your next visit here reconsider trying one of these traditional Dutch desserts and I promise you won’t be let down!